Celeste-AI/Celeste-AI/TOS.md

 ![Twitter_Banner](https://user-images.githubusercontent.com/130422935/231077118-ee718ca1-ccbb-4fff-916a-85e5b65034c2.png)

 Welcome to Celeste-AI!
-These Terms of Service ("Terms") govern your use of Celeste-AI, which is owned and operated by [insert operator name] ("Operator").
+These Terms of Service ("Terms") govern your use of Celeste-AI, which is owned and operated by [OPERATOR](https://vrchat.com/home/user/usr_7c33f68c-4461-41d7-9280-6b4fbe4117d0).
 By using Celeste-AI, you agree to these Terms, which form a legally binding agreement between you and the Operator.
 If you do not agree to these Terms, you may not use Celeste-AI.

   ## Description of Service
   Celeste-AI is an AI-powered chat robot that facilitates social interaction and observation for the purpose of study.
 The Operator reserves the right to modify or discontinue, temporarily or permanently, Celeste-AI or any part of it with or without notice.